5g-empower/empower-enb-agent/README.md

 Checkout out our [website](http://5g-empower.io/) and our [wiki](https://github.com/5g-empower/5g-empower.github.io/wiki)

-This repository includes the 5G-EmPOWER controller and the associated SDK.
+This repository includes the 5G-EmPOWER eNodeB Agent and the protocols libraries.

 ### License
 Code is released under the Apache License, Version 2.0.